jgcfyidev/jgcfyi/content/6-Action.md

 [today](https://www.crowdwrite.xyz/),
 [ready](https://twitter.com/metagov_project/status/1580231463353450500)
 to be used similarly in our home places.
-With more trustworthy systems of digital identity, we might be able to make Github-style pull requests on [planning documents](https://en.wikipedia.org/wiki/Comprehensive_planning) and have our ideas approved with enough community support, bypassing
+With more trustworthy systems of digital identity, we might be able to make GitHub-style pull requests on [planning documents](https://en.wikipedia.org/wiki/Comprehensive_planning) and have our ideas approved with enough community support, bypassing